ryohare/kringlecon-2020/3-point-of-sale/README.md

 find .
 ```
 ## Investigating the Electron App
 Now that the app has been decompressed, secrets can be looked for in the application.
-The electron application is contained witin the app.asar file within the resources directory.
-Steping through this file via via strings, the password can be discovered.
+The electron application is contained within the app.asar file within the resources directory.
+Stepping through this file via via strings, the password can be discovered.
 ```bash
 strings resources/app.asar | less
 ```